 On June 29, 2021 (the "Effective Date"), the Company committed to a company-wide reorganization effort (the "Reorganization Plan") that included a workforce reduction of 14 individuals, or approximately 5% of the workforce.
 The reduction in workforce was communicated to employees on the Effective Date and implemented immediately, subject to certain administrative procedures.
 The Company put the Reorganization Plan in place in order to better position the Company for the future.
-In connection with the Reorganization Plan, the Company incurred an aggregate of \$9.8 million of one-time charges during the three months ended June 30, 2021 comprising of compensation, tax, professional, outplacement and insurance related expenses.
-All equity-based compensation awards held by the affected employees were forfeited and the corresponding equity-based compensation totaling \$1.1 million was reversed during the three months ended June 30, 2021.
+In connection with the Reorganization Plan, the Company incurred an aggregate of \$9.8 million of one-time charges during the nine months ended September 30, 2021 comprising of compensation, tax, professional, outplacement and insurance related expenses.
+All equity-based compensation awards held by the affected employees were forfeited and the corresponding equity-based compensation totaling \$1.1 million previously recorded was reversed in "General and administrative" on the unaudited consolidated statements of operations during the nine months ended September 30, 2021.

-Note 17-Subsequent events
+Note 15-Subsequent events